JustinSGray/openmdao/roadmaps/roadmap_2021.md

 ## Summary of major progress from 2020

-In 2019, we focused heavily on improving performance.
-2020 saw much more effort going into improving APIs and general usability.

 ### V3 release
 OpenMDAO V3 release was completed.
 Python 2 no longer supported.
 As of the date of this document OpenMDAO V3.2 has been released.